Seirdy/seirdy.one/content/posts/website-best-practices.md

 A basic WCAG Level A requirement is for information to not be conveyed solely through color.
 Bothe the presence and type of interactivity need to be visually communicated by other means.
 Links should not look like buttons, and vice-versa.

-### In defense of link underlines {#in-defense-of-link-underlines}
+### In defense of link underlines

-Some typographers insist that [underlined on-screen text is obsolete](https://practicaltypography.com/underlining.html),[^19] and that hyperlinks are no exception.
+Some typographers insist that [underlined on-screen text is obsolete](https://practicaltypography.com/underlining.html),[^20] and that hyperlinks are no exception.
 I disagree.

 Readers already expect underlined text to signify a hyperlink.
 Don't break fundamental affordances for aesthetics.
 Underlines are also necessary to distinguish the beginnings and ends of multiple consecutive links, especially among color-blind users.